tile-dev/tile-dev.github.io/docs/learn/usecases.md

 ## **Programmatic reporting**

-**JTBD:** When you need to save time by automating report creation, you can use Tile to programmatically generate reports (instead of building them manually).
+When you need to save time by automating report creation, you can use Tile to programmatically generate reports (instead of building them manually).

 ## **Self-service apps**